-Email must not be used by staff to transfer information about pupils - unless it is within an encrypted, secured email system, approved and deemed appropriate for such use by your Local Authority.
-[You need to check with your Local Authority what their procedures are as in generally this is not acceptable practice].
+Email must not be used by staff to transfer information about pupils - unless it is sent via password secured email system, approved and deemed appropriate for such use by your Local Authority.
 It is worth knowing that the data (in emails or other systems) does not belong to the User but to the organisation and they are not authorised to do as they please with the organisation's data.
 Therefore, a school user could be personally liable for breaching the Data Protection Act (DPA98) if personal information was disclosed because of their unauthorised actions.